waterswv/react-giphy/README.md

 ### Step 0: Examine the Solution

-Fork and clone to get a copy of the app locally.
+Fork and clone to get a local copy of the app.

 Check out to the ES6 soultion branch.